KevinSarav/markdown-portfolio/_includes/04-lists.md

- -Graduated second in my class
+- Graduated second in my class
 - Graduated from UH Main in 3 years
  - Will continue on to get a Computer Science masters